OfficeDev/microsoft-teams-emergency-operations-center/Wiki/SolutionOverview.md

 ## Incident Details Dashboard

-1. The Dashboard shows the list of all incidents.
+1. The Dashboard shows the list of all incidents that the current user is part of.
 A user can sort the incidents by "Incident Id", "Incident/ Team Name" or "Location" by clicking on the headers.
 1. There are 4 tabs on the dashboard which shows incidents based on status.
 First tab shows all incidents irrespective of status and remaining 3 are Planning, Active and Closed.
 1. Users can use the search box at the top to filter out the grid based on Incident Name, Incident Commander, and Location.
 1. Users can click on **Manage** button that navigates to SharePoint lists to manage Incident Types and Roles and Admin Settings screen to configure Team Name and Enable Role Settings.